dribdat/awesome-hackathon/README.md

 - [quill](https://github.com/techx/quill) - A registration system designed especially for large hackathons.
 Maintained by HackMIT (Node.js)
 - [versusvirus-app](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - Managing team building at large online hackathons (Node.js)

-## Tools
+## Tooling

-These are frameworks, utilities and online tools for solving issues that hackathon organizers commonly face.
+These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
 They often have some way of integrating with the platforms above.
 Non-open source tools are marked with 🔒

 ### Promoting